What is Viscose?

-Viscose is not a synthetic fiber made from petroleum; but rather it’s a “regenerated cellulosic fiber” made from cellulose - most commonly wood pulp, but many plants can be used, such as bamboo.
+Viscose is a man-made fiber—a “regenerated cellulosic fiber” made from cellulose, most commonly wood pulp, but many plants can be used, such as bamboo.

 When bamboo viscose was introduced a few years ago, it was a big hit, and American synthetic yarn manufacturers correctly pointed out that the process can be extremely polluting.
 The environmental burden comes in disposing of the process chemicals: the sodium hydroxide, though not toxic to humans, is harmful to the environment if dumped into our rivers as untreated effluent.
-Carbon disulfide is toxic to the nervous system; and sulfuric acid is a component of acid rain.
+Carbon disulfide is toxic to the nervous system, and sulfuric acid is a component of acid rain.
 There are emissions – air pollution - of these chemicals as well, which contribute to greenhouse gasses.

 These chemicals do not necessarily remain as a residue on the fibers.
 Viscose can be Oeko-Tex certified, a certification that verifies that the finished fiber has been tested for and contains no residual chemicals that may be harmful to health.
 Sadly, GOTS does not yet certify cellulosic, so the best third-party certification right now is Oeco-Tex.
 Oeko-Tex certifies only the final product, i.e., the fibers or the fabric.
 It does not examine the production process, which is where most of the environmental burden is found.

 We always use closed-loop viscose.
 We often use bamboo as our source of cellulose for our viscose.
 Viscose from bamboo is anti-bacterial, anti-fungal, and is hypoallergenic.